blinskey/greek-reference/README.md

 If you find this app useful, please consider [making a donation][GiveDirectly] to help poor households in Kenya and Uganda.

-Visit the [Greek Reference wiki][wiki] for frequently asked questions and the development roadmap.
+Visit the [Greek Reference wiki][wiki] for frequently asked questions.

 ## Contents